Florida Traumatic Brain Injury Lawyer (TBI)

 Defining Closed Traumatic Brain Injuries

 A Closed TBI is not typically as serious as an open TBI.
-However, open traumatic brain injuries can still lead to devastating consequences.
+However, open traumatic brain injuries can still lead to devastating pain and suffering.
 A closed traumatic brain injury occurs when someone’s head is injured, but it doesn’t cause breaks or skull penetration.

-- Diffuse Axonal Injuries: These types of brain injuries happen when the tissue in the brain tears due to a violent impact or shaking.
+• Diffuse Axonal Brain Injuries: These types of brain injuries happen when the tissue in the brain tears due to a violent impact or shaking.
 Diffuse axonal injuries can interrupt normal brain functions, disrupt the chemical process in the brain, and potentially lead to the loss of life.

 Symptoms and Signs of a Traumatic Brain Injury